 - Avoid coughing or sneezing directly on others.

 - Try covering your mouth and nose with a tissue (which you throw away afterwards) when coughing/sneezing, or cough/sneeze into your elbow if you do not have a tissue available.

-- Wash your hands after all contact with respiratory secretions or objects that may be contaminated.
+- Clean your hands (preferably with soap and water) after all contact with respiratory tract secretions or objects that may be contaminated.

 If you have newly developed cold/respiratory tract symptoms and feel unwell, the use of a mask is recommended if you have to visit premises where many people gather (for example shops or public transport) or have close contact with people in risk groups.

 Risk groups and unvaccinated people are recommended to wear a mask outside among people during periods of widespread transmission if it is difficult to keep a distance from others.
 See more about who is now defined as risk groups in the article: